MURDriverless/HuskyControl/husky_terminal_control/README.md

 The following functions are implemented
 1) Specify movement and direction to Husky
 2) Specify a specific spot (goal) the Husky should go to
+3) Testing Husky movements using time-based approach @ constant velocity and using sensors through feedback control
+4) Path Following, done by Aldrei

 ## To test in simulations
 1. Install [Husky Simulator Package](http://wiki.ros.org/husky_gazebo/Tutorials/Simulating%20Husky) and [Husky RVIZ package](http://wiki.ros.org/husky_control/Tutorials/Interfacing%20with%20Husky)